Guidance

 If the customer is collecting their new passport and documents from a public counter, you must use:

 We must give any application where we must print the passport locally and send it the same day, to the Local Print room at least two hours before the local collection time.
-This is to make sure that Local Print and Post room staff have sufficient time to prepare the passports for despatch.
+You must check the local arrangements in place with your Local Print and Post Room to make sure they have sufficient time to prepare the passports for despatch.

 Local print: using Royal Mail Special Delivery